0xrafi-kaji/foundry-erc20-project/README.md

 ## Testing

-For run all the test :
+Run all tests using one command.

 ```
 forge test